Yes, you can name more than one person on your durable power of attorney, but our law firm generally advises against it under most circumstances.

 First, there is no legal reason why you cannot name more than one person as your power of attorney - you can name 10 people if you want.
-The real question is should you name more than one person?
-The answer is generally no, unless you have a specific reason and considered the potential problems.
+The real question is, should you name more than one person?
+The answer is generally no unless you have a specific reason and consider the potential problems.
 The reason why we do not advise more than one is in the event of a conflict.
 With multiple named attorneys-in-fact, there is always the ability for people to conflict on decisions.
-Conflicts may mean paralysis as each decisionmaker can overrule the other and the only way out would typically be a guardianship proceeding.
+Conflicts may mean paralysis as each decisionmaker can overrule the other, and the only way out would typically be through a guardianship proceeding.
 Who is in charge with multiple powers of attorney if a conflict occurs?
 Answer: no one (or everyone)!
 We prefer to name one person at a time in descending order - i.e., start at your spouse and move to children in order of priority or what have you.

 There is, however, a great exception to this rule: when you have an aging couple, it may be best to name your spouse and a responsible child as attorneys-in-fact.
 This will help in the event either parent is incapacitated and needs help through the durable power of attorney.
 An example is as follows: